af-adam/phpfog-docs/getting-started/git.markdown

 This command uploads your local repository to the remote server at PHP Fog.
 And you're done!
 Give it a few minutes to deploy your changes, then visit your app to see your changes live!

 This should be enough to get your started, but if you want to learn a few advanced git techniques, read on.
+If you want to start customizing your app, head on over to [the next section](/customize).

 ## .gitignore